Palmerston North: Business innovation

+In July 2025 it was reported there are over 120 technology companies in the region.

+Ezibuy

+The well-known retailer EziBuy was established in Palmerston North in 1978 by brothers Peter and Gerard Gillespie and operated successfully for many years.
+The Gillespies sold the business to Woolworths Limited in 2013 when it was the largest fashion and homeware multi-channel retailer in Australasia, mailing over 23 million catalogues and processing more than 1.75 million orders annually.
+After a number of subsequent changes of ownership the business was put into liquidation in July 2023 with creditors owed more than $100 million.

+Glaxo

+One of the largest and well known businesses to have started in the region is GSK (GlaxoSmithKline).
+Glaxo had its beginnings in Bunnythorpe, now a part of Palmerston North.

 Amenities and attractions

 Palmerston North has a number of facilities and attractions.
 It is also the gateway to attractions in other parts of the region, such as Tongariro National Park, Ruahine and Tararua Ranges.
 When Palmerston North Airport serviced international flights, the city was also an international gateway to Hawke's Bay, Whanganui and Taranaki.

 Retail

 The Plaza Shopping Centre is the largest shopping mall in the Manawatū-Whanganui region and a key shopping centre in the lower North Island, boasting over 100 stores.
 The mall was originally developed by the Premier Drapery Company (PDC) department store and opened in 1986 as the PDC Plaza.
 After PDC went into receivership in 1988, the mall was sold and assumed its current name in 1990.
 The shopping centre underwent refurbishment and expansion between 2008 and 2010.

 Downtown on Broadway combines retail and boutique shopping and Event Cinemas.

 The Square

 Originally part of the Papaioea clearing, The Square is a seven-hectare park of lawn, trees, lakes, fountains, and gardens in the centre of the city.
 It is the city's original park and also the centrepoint from whence the city's main streets are arranged.

 The Square contains the city's war memorial and a memorial dedicated to Te Peeti Te Aweawe, the Rangitāne chief instrumental in the sale of Palmerston North district to the government in 1865.

 Near the centre of the park is the Hopwood Clock Tower with its illuminated cross and coloured lights.
 Also here is the city's iSite, the Civic Building (seat of the City Council), the City Library, Square Edge and the commercial heart of Palmerston North's CBD.
 Retail stores (including the Plaza) and eateries line the road surrounding the park.

 In around 1878, a Māori contingent, including Te Aweawe, gathered together to choose a Māori name for The Square.
 They chose Te Marae o Hine, meaning "The Courtyard of the Daughter of Peace".
-This name reflected their hope all people of all races would live together in enduring peace.
+This name reflected their hope that all people of all races would live together in enduring peace.